 Tip: If you want to shoot in your favorite bar or restaurant, holler at me first.
 That way, we can check with the owner beforehand and plan to pop in at a slow time of day.
 (No quicker way to make enemies than taking photos during the dinner rush.)

-And make sure you’re following me on social media to keep up with my travel schedule and get even more engagement photo inspiration.
+Make sure you’re also following me on social media to keep up with my travel schedule and get even more engagement photo inspiration.
 My couples are creative as hell, so you’re bound to get ideas for your own photos over there.

 […] her perfect match!
 These two are such a loving, genuine pair, and I was honored to shoot their engagement and wedding […]